kaiwolff/Eng88-Cyber-Course/Week_5_Network_Engineering.md

 A firewall is a system or group of systems, that enforce these access lists.

-All firewalls share some common properties: should be resistant to network attacks
+All firewalls share some common properties:
+- Should be resistant to network attacks
-Can filter traffic
+- Can filter traffic
-Can allow or deny access based on the rules they have They enforce their access list
+- Can allow or deny access based on the rules they have
+- They enforce their access list
-Can be either hardware or software
+- Can be either hardware or software

 If software,can be installed on the host, server, etc.